Menu

 Puppy Education

-We recognize that getting a puppy can be exciting and frustrating.
+We recognise that getting a puppy can be exciting and frustrating.
 Puppies are delightful, cute, funny and highly entertaining.
 Unfortunately, they do not come with an owner's manual.
-We are changing all of that.
-Below is information on what we believe are the most important skills you and your puppy must master.

-Puppy Socialization.
+Puppy Socialisation

-Read the PPG's Position statement on Puppy Socialization.
-Yes go ahead a register your puppy in a puppy class as soon as possible.
+Yes: Register your puppy in a puppy class as soon as possible.

-The Puppy Nipping Guide.
+The Puppy Nipping Guide

 Since puppies are born without hands, the only way they have to explore the world is with their mouths.
 And you may have noticed that your puppy is quite the explorer.
 Everything goes into those little mouths, including your fingers, and those baby teeth are like little needles.
 Ouch!

-The Proper Use of Food In Dog Training.
+The Proper Use of Food In Dog Training

-Why should I use food when training my dog?
-Surely if I ask my dog to do something he should just do it?
-Dogs are thinking, feeling, intelligent creatures.
 Though they are not little people in fur suits, like us they will do things that are fun and rewarding and avoid things that are not.
 Asking your dog to do something ‘just because you said so’ is like your boss asking you to work for no pay.
 How motivated would you be to do it?
 You could force your dog to comply, but what would that do to your relationship?
 How would you feel about somebody who forced you to work?
 On the other hand, if you set up the game that your dog understands as “If I do what you want, you’ll give me a treat,” it’s a relationship-building win-win situation.
 The dog is motivated to learn, and both of you can enjoy the training session.
 You love your dog, so why wouldn’t you want to use a training “tool” that gets him excited and makes him happy?
-Download this handout

-We know that, while puppies are beautiful, they can also be frightening, perplexing and downright annoying.
 So, from time to time, we will have a special event on for puppy owners, to help them with some of the problems.
-Scroll down to view some of the past Puppy Events.
+Keep updated by becoming a free pet owner member.

 © 2024 Pet Professional Guild Australia